How to Get Started with the IronPDF C# PDF Library

 - Deploying IronPDF on Docker is well documented.

-- We officially support Docker for: Windows, Ubuntu, Debian, CentOS & Amazon Linux 2 and provide working Docker files.
+- Officially supported on Docker for: Windows, Ubuntu, Debian, CentOS & Amazon Linux 2.

 8. Azure Compatibility

-- Official Support for Azure WebApps, Azure WebJobs, Azure Functions and Azure Docker instances and Azure VMs.
+- Official support for Azure WebApps, Azure WebJobs, Azure Functions, Azure Docker instances, and Azure VMs.

 - Read the IronPDF Azure & Azure Function Setup Guide.